spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups.md

 Currently, the following setups are available:

-* Separated: a codebase with separate databases.
+* Separated: a codebase with dedicated databases per store.
-* Shared: a codebase with a shared database.
+* Shared: a codebase with all the stores sharing a database.

 ## Shared setup

-With the separated setup, all the stores share a single database and codebase.
+With the shared setup, all the stores share a single database and codebase.
 It is the standard Spryker setup.

 ![shared setup diagram](https://spryker.s3.eu-central-1.amazonaws.com/docs/cloud/spryker-cloud-commerce-os/multi-store-setups.md/shared-setup.png)